-EvoDots lets the user explore the mechanism of evolution.
+EvoDots lets the user explore the mechanism of adaptive evolution.
 The program creates a population of dots.
 The user is a predator.
-As the dots run around the screen, the user eats them by clicking on them with the mouse.
+As the dots run around the screen, the user eats them by clicking on them.
 After the user has eaten some of the dots, the survivors will reproduce.
 The population may or may note evolve, depending on the properties of the dots.

 EvoDots is free.
 You may give it to anyone you like, so long as you distribute it as a stand-alone application.
 You may not sell it.
 You may not include it in a collection with other software, regardless of whether you are selling the collection or giving it away.

 I make no warranties or guarantees about the quality of EvoDots, or the accuracy of the simulations it runs.
 Use it in good health, but at your own risk.

 If you have comments or suggestions, please send them to me at herronjc at comcast.net.